Long Anticipated Course Available August 1, 2024: 14 Alliant CEs Approved!

 5. Re-examine the concept of self as bound by individualistic notions.

-6. Apply specific practice questions to develop the concept of “Counter-storying” in a specific interview.
+6. Apply specific practice questions to develop the concept of “counter-storying” in a specific interview.

 To Register